Whether you need a career break or want to get out of the classroom for good, there are jobs for ex teachers that suit your skills perfectly.

 Short of changing your career completely, this allows you to make more money using your professional expertise and knowledge of the subject matter.

-You could always try other work from home jobs which you could even try part time, if you don’t want to be a fully ex teacher.
+You could always try other work from home jobs, and you could even try part time, if you don’t want to be a fully ex teacher.